-Economic and Financial Policy Formulation and Management programme of macroeconomic stability and accelerated growth.
+Economic and Financial Policy Formulation and Management programme

+The subsector under this programme provides a framework for the formulation, analysis and management of fiscal and monetary policies for the maintenance of macroeconomic stability and accelerated growth.
 Three Annual Development Plans, Annual Progress reports and County debt management papers were prepared and submitted to the County Assembly and published with the aim of increasing access to information.
 The Economic Planning Directorate uploaded various statutory documents on the County's official website.
 During the FY 2020/21 the Mid Term Review of the CIDP 2018-2022 was conducted of as per the guidelines provided by the State department of Planning.
 Further, monitoring and evaluation were carried out with the annual project report and quarterly M&E reports were prepared and submitted within the stipulated timeline.